dentinger/LeagueManager/README.md

 ## Loading approaches for Neo4j

+Several approaches are being tested to show how the database handles different amounts of data as well as loading approaches.
+Unless noted, all of these approaches will chunk data to be inserted into uniform sets of data and then process each chunk of data using some form of asynchronous processing.

 ### Basic first pass with UNWIND

 This approach uses the UNWIND statement with nodes and relationships being created together.